-Numerical models for wave prediction and ocean information infrastructure are used to make calculations and warnings of these waves, supported by metocean buoys and the tide gauge network; through these systems, the phenomenon of the sea swell is monitored until it reaches a period of 72 hours before, to ensure that it will impact the Pacific coast.
+Numerical models for wave prediction and ocean information infrastructure are used to make calculations and warnings of these waves, supported by metocean buoys and the tide gauge network; through these systems, the phenomenon of the sea swell is monitored until it reaches 72 hours before, ensuring that it will impact the Pacific coast.

 Thanks to these numerical models and a close working relationship with other countries such as Chile, it was detected that the vivid phenomenon on the Mexican Pacific coast was caused by a low-pressure system south of the equator.